-Sexual harassment most commonly arises in the context of an employer-employee relationship where a female is the victim because a female can find it very difficult to protect herself or remove herself from such an environment.
-The workplace unfortunately may foster an environment more prone to such assaults or harassment because it offers a captive victim to the wrongdoer and the victim may be fearful of speaking out because she is worried about losing her job or being demoted or looked over for promotions.
+Sexual harassment most commonly arises in the context of an employer-employee relationship.
+The workplace unfortunately may foster an environment more prone to such assaults or harassment because it offers a captive victim to the wrongdoer, and the victim may be fearful of speaking out because they are worried about losing their job or being demoted or looked over for promotions.

-Even though one single act can form the basis for a sexual harassment claim, the truly egregious cases involve a long history of such harassment in the context of an employer turning a blind eye to such conduct.
-Such victims often feel humiliated, embarrassed and frightened.
-Such feelings give rise to a cause of action for damages for the intentional infliction of emotional distress.
-Such damages can be extremely high because of the outrageous nature of the wrongdoer's conduct.
+Though one single act can form the basis for a sexual harassment claim, the truly egregious cases involve a long history of such harassment in the context of an employer turning a blind eye to such conduct.
+Such victims often feel humiliated, embarrassed, and frightened.
+These feelings give rise to a cause of action for damages for the intentional infliction of emotional distress.
+Such damages can be extremely high due to the outrageous nature of the wrongdoer's conduct.